Schmavery/procedural-time-travel-game/README.md

 Explanation of project:
 =======================

-procedural-time-v1.0 is the original attempt at a realization of the project.
-It currently gives the best idea of the goal in mind (though is still very far from the eventual imagined end-goal).
-It basically consists of some basic procedurally generated terrain, dumb NPCs, useless items (that can be picked up!) and a very basic inventory/UI system.
-This branch of the project has been mostly abandoned because it uses java2d, which proved to be slow.

-procedural-time-v2.0 is an attempt to rewrite the project using lwjgl (OpenGL) for graphics.
-It makes use of a couple of external libraries, namely lwjgl and slick-utils.
+procedural-time is an attempt to realize this project using [LWJGL](http://www.lwjgl.org/) (OpenGL) for graphics.
+It makes use of a couple of external libraries, namely LWJGL and slick-utils.
 It also uses fonts generated using the wonderful [BMFont](http://www.angelcode.com/products/bmfont/).

+In order to generate spritesheet metadata, this project uses the [Procedural-Time-Travel-Game Sprite Tool](https://github.com/Schmavery/pttg-sprite-tool).

 Installation Instructions:
 ==========================